Coordinate Masking Protocols

 Threat Vector Attack Surface Mitigation Strategy

-Timing Side Channels Variable-length arrays or conditional branching during share generation Uniform padding to cache-aligned boundaries + constant-time arithmetic operations
+Timing & Volume Side Channels Variable-length arrays or conditional branching during share generation Uniform padding to a constant multiple of min_batch + branch-free field arithmetic

-Ciphertext Noise Overflow Homomorphic evaluation exceeding noise budget Leveled HE parameter tuning + pre-evaluation noise budget validation
+Ciphertext Noise Overflow Homomorphic evaluation exceeding the noise budget Leveled HE depth tuning + pre-evaluation noise-budget validation